-Extensive experience working with children and young adults up to the age of 25 with:
+Extensive experience working with children and young adults to age 25 years with a range of disabilities including:

 - Cerebral Palsy and associated physical, cognitive, sensory and communication difficulties.

 - Neuro-muscular conditions such as Muscular Dystrophy.

 - Developmental co-ordination disorders.

 - Associated hearing loss.